wkrea/git-cop/README.md

 handy when coupled with another tool, [Milestoner](https://github.com/bkuhlmann/milestoner), for producing consistent project milestones and Git tag histories.

-Automatically ignores detection of *fixup!* and *squash!* commit prefixes when used as a Git Hook in order to not disturb interactive rebase workflows.
+Automatically ignores *fixup!* or *squash!* commit prefixes when used as a Git Hook in order to not disturb interactive rebase workflows.

 ### Commit Subject Suffix